 Position Responsibility Provost Arbitrator and final decision maker in dispute cases between the host school and the service teaching provider(s) and dispute is not able to be resolved by the relevant Executive Deans.
-Deputy Vice-Chancellor (Academic) and Pro-Vice-Chancellor (Teaching and Learning) The Deputy Vice-Chancellor (Academic) and the Pro-Vice-Chancellor (Teaching and Learning) provide input to academic quality thresholds and assurance of high-quality program, plan and course offerings at the University.
+Deputy Vice-Chancellor (Academic) The Deputy Vice-Chancellor (Academic) provides input into academic quality thresholds and assurance of high-quality program, plan and course offerings at the University.
 Executive Dean Signs off on collaborative service teaching funding splits as negotiated by the Heads of School and/or Academic Unit.
-Initial decision-maker in the case of dispute cases between the host school and the service teaching provider(s) Head of School or equivalent within an Academic Unit Negotiates collaborative service teaching funding splits Host unit The school or academic unit (for example, faculty) that is generally aligned with the program that requires the delivery of service teaching.
+Initial decision-maker in the case of dispute cases between the host school and the service teaching provider(s) Head of School or equivalent within an Academic Unit Negotiates collaborative service teaching funding splits Host unit The school or academic unit (for example, faculty) that is generally aligned with the program that requires the delivery of service teaching and/or provides service teaching opportunities.
 Program owner The faculty that administers the program into which service teaching is being delivered.
 Service teaching provider The school, academic unit (for example, faculty) or research unit (for example, institute or centre) with the recognised discipline expertise that collaborates with a host school to design and deliver service teaching.
 Committee for Academic Programs Policy (CAPP) Consider any academic policy issues that emerge out of the dispute resolution discussions Review and compliance-monitoring of this Procedure.